Moving to NY

 However, you must have US Department of Homeland Security (DHS) documentation that supports your legal status in this country.
 The expiration date from your DHS document is added to your New York State permit, driver license or non-driver ID card.
 Learn more about how to get a

 If your temporary visitor status gets extended, you must bring to a DMV office

 - a completed Application for Permit, Driver License or Non-Driver ID Card (pdf) (MV-44)

 - your updated paperwork from the DHS (your documents must be valid, current and verifiable)

-If driver license from another country and I have a NY State learner permit.
-Can I drive without a supervising driver?
+If I have a driver license from another country and I have a NY State learner permit, can I drive without a supervising driver?